✓ Copied!

 Agent & Tool Abstractions

-Agentic AI frameworks like AutoGen, CrewAI, and LangGraph define abstract Tool and Agent interfaces.
-Any function that implements the abstract tool contract can be handed to an agent — whether it queries a database, calls an API, or runs a Python script.
-Abstraction is what makes multi-agent orchestration possible.
+Agentic AI frameworks define abstract Tool and Agent interfaces.
+Any function that implements the abstract tool contract can be handed to an agent.

 🧬